iestyn-lewis/dxpl/index.md

 ## What is it?

-The CZ Patch Library (CZPL) is a little black box with over 1200 patches for the Casio CZ series.
+The CZ Patch Library (CZPL) is a little black box with 1000 patches for the Casio CZ series.
 Brasses, basses, pads, leads, percussion, drums, it's all in there.

 <img src="images/big.JPG" width="560" />